-The earliest record on life-release practice during the Chinese New Year period could be traced back to the Confucius’s time 2,500 years ago in the Spring and Autumn era, when a man named Zhao Jianzi had a habit of opening his cages to set the birds free on the New Year’s Day as a gesture to share the happy moment with all things on earth.
-Now life release in China has become a standard Buddhist practice as a way to cultivate one’s compassion not just for fellow humans but all creatures.
+The earliest record of life-release practice during the Chinese New Year period could be traced back to Confucius’s time 2,500 years ago in the Spring and Autumn era when a man named Zhao Jianzi had a habit of opening his cages to set the birds free on the New Year’s Day as a gesture to share the happy moment with all things on earth.
+Now life release in China has become a standard Buddhist practice as a way to cultivate one’s compassion, not just for fellow humans but all creatures.

 Lunar January 9: